stiofanEimeid/the-online-cookbook/testing.md

 Should a user wish to delete their account, they must reenter their password.
 They will then be asked to confirm that they wish to delete their account by a modal.
 Once a user has chosen to delete their account, any recipe written by them is removed from the database (they are warned that this will happen in the delete account template).

 I tested this by creating test user accounts and writing test recipes before attempting to delete the account.
 My account was removed along with the recipes tied to the account.
+I repeated this process with a number of dummy accounts and dummy recipe entries.

 #### Changing Password

 Should a user wish to change their password, they will be asked to reenter their current password before selecting a new password.
-I was able to successfully change my password.
+I was able to successfully change my password a number of times with different accounts.

 #### Changing Avatar

 Because this is purely an asethetic choice and not bearing on the integrity of an account, a user may choose to change their avatar without having to enter their password.
+I was successfully able to change my avatar a number of times with different accounts.

 #### Navigation Bar